Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 A few weeks later, Buckingham got a bill that said he owed $71,543.

-The total bill came to $75,346.
-Baylor Scott & White, which left the ACA marketplace the following year, only paid $3,812.
+The total bill eventually came to $75,346.
+Baylor Scott & White, which left the ACA marketplace the following year, paid only $3,812.

 Buckingham says he thought it was a mistake.
 He called the hospital and the insurer to sort it out.
 But after weeks of inquiring about it, there was no resolution.